darthwalsh/bin/apps/onenote/ExportingMarkdown.md

 ~~~

 > [!TODO] Include example
 > Export obsidian one-page notebook, and DOCX, and MD.
 > Include screenshots of each.

 ### Pandoc Parses DOCX blockquote

-There have been some relatively recent pandoc PRs adjust how DOCX is parsed, and when to avoid blockquote format:
+There have been some relatively recent pandoc PRs that adjust how DOCX is parsed, and when to avoid blockquote format:
 - https://github.com/jgm/pandoc/pull/7606
 - https://github.com/jgm/pandoc/commit/938d55784486f42d80cc4c2fcfe6ae905be382cd